jayaraj/dashboard/docs/sources/dashboards/build-dashboards/annotate-visualizations/index.md

 ### Filter queries by tag

-You can create new queries to fetch annotations from the built-in annotation query using the `-- Grafana --` data source by setting _Filter by_ to `Tags`.
+You can create new queries to fetch annotations from the built-in annotation query using the `-- Datasource --` data source by setting _Filter by_ to `Tags`.

 Grafana v8.1 and later versions also support typeahead of existing tags, provide at least one tag.